-A short put spread, sometimes called a bull put spread or short put vertical spread, is an options trading strategy that investors may use when they expect a slight rise in an underlying asset.
-This strategy allows an investor to potentially profit from an increase in the underlying asset’s price while also limiting losses.
-An investor may utilize this strategy to protect against any downside risk; the investor will know their total potential loss before making the trade.
+A short put spread, sometimes called a bull put spread or short put vertical spread, is an options trading strategy that investors may use when they expect a slight rise in the price of an underlying asset.
+This strategy, which involves a short put and a long put with the same expiration, but different strike prices, allows an investor to profit from an increase in the underlying asset’s price while also limiting losses from downward price movement.
+An investor using this spread can also determine their maximum potential profit and loss upfront.

 When trading options, you have various strategies, like short put spreads, from which you can choose.
 The short put spread strategy can be a valuable trade for investors with a neutral-to-bullish outlook on an asset.
 Which options trading strategy is right for you will depend on several factors, like your risk tolerance, cash reserves, and perspective on the underlying asset.